-How Much Does It Cost to Run Range Hood?
+How Much Does It Cost to Run a Range Hood?

 A range hood's fan and lights draw modest power only while you cook — its bill impact is minimal.
 At the US-average rate of 16.5¢/kWh, running a range hood costs about $0.75/month ($9.02/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.